MaPS offers an excellent course structure

 Moving to Sweden was the biggest jump Joseph Akowuah from Ghana has ever made.
 Now he is one of our international students studying the Master’s Programme in Political Science (MaPS).
 The programme provides him with the skill set he needs to contribute to the social development of his home country.

-Hello Joseph, can you tell us a little about yourself
+Hello Joseph, can you tell us a little about yourself?

 I am a second-year international student studying a master’s programme in political science.
-I hold a Bachelor of Arts in Political Science at the Kwame Nkrumah University of Science and Technology, Ghana.
+I hold a Bachelor of Arts in Political Science from the Kwame Nkrumah University of Science and Technology, Ghana.
 Having lived and studied mostly in Ghana, I have worked extensively with civil society organizations and government agencies aimed at contributing to social development.
 I am passionate about Sustainable Development Goals and always seek to offer innovative ideas worth creating social change.

 The university is highly inclusive, culturally diverse and has a supportive staff willing to help students all along the way.

 I was optimistic that the MaPS programme would offer me the theoretical and methodological skills I require to achieve my career goals of becoming a research expert in political science and a public administrator as well.
 The MaPS offers an excellent course structure that allows students not only to acquire theoretical knowledge but also to take on internship opportunities and gain practical experience.
 This skill set is exactly what I needed to contribute to the development of my country after my studies.

 If you were to encourage somebody to apply to the programme, which attractive features would you emphasize?

 In my opinion, what renders the programme one of the best at the University of Gothenburg is the extent of diversity in culture and background that exists within the programme.
 This is important because students can understand and analyze concepts and theories from several perspectives whiles sharing knowledge amongst themselves on the practicability of these ideas to their distinct cultures and background.